nats-io/nats.node/README.md

 Our support policy for Nodejs versions follows [Nodejs release support]( https://github.com/nodejs/Release).
 We will support and build node-nats on even-numbered Nodejs versions that are current or in LTS.

+## Running Tests

+To run the tests, you need to have a `nats-server` executable in your path.
+Refer to the [server installation guide](https://nats-io.github.io/docs/nats_server/installation.html) in the NATS.io documentation.
+With that in place, you can run `npm test` to run all tests.

 ## License